EMPAT94/empat94.github.io/_gs/tutorial.md

 "Um, shouldn't we break the core?"
 I eventually asked.
 Carol moved as if in a daze and stabbed it with a dagger.
 My Status Window showed I had earned 11 experience points.
 Everyone seemed to wake up from their dreams, with varied expressions on their face.

 "Man, what was that?
 Incendio?
 OP skill man, how much mana does it take?," Taro was excited beyond words.
 "It takes all the considerable mana I have.
 It's not a skill though, more of a spell" I replied, arguing semantics for no reason.
-"Still, it was awesome!".
+"Still, it was awesome!"
 'I agree, it was.'
 "Now we don't have to stab one a billion times to kill it.
 That is some nice spell" Julie interjected.
 'I agree, it is'.
 "Did you all get experience points from that one as well?"
 I asked.
-"Nah, only I got 'em," Carol said, "only 3 though.
+"Nah, only I got 'em," Carol said, "and only 3 though.
 Since you did the most damage.
 You gotta contribute to the fight somehow to get some, even if you don't directly hit anything.
 You get points according to your contribution." she concluded.
 "So, you guys still have to fight then," I wondered aloud.
 "Yes," Divin said, "but it is different now.
 First, we all will take shots at it.
 Then you explode it.
 Then one of us finishes it off.
 Much more efficient."
 I was of the same mind.
 That being said, I can't be out of the fight after a single spell - one that may or may not even work.
 I decided to revert to my temperature double for the time being.
 If I paced myself properly, I could fight continuously for however long my mana and stamina held.
 'Perhaps one spell every couple minutes.
 Yeah, that would work.'

 ···